-Guidelines for administrative
+Guidelines for administrative and academic activities

 The following are specific set of guidelines for both administrative and academic activities related to the NeuroID program.